Britain Against Cancer

 Britain Against Cancer, hosted by the All Party Parliamentary Group on Cancer (APPGC), is one of the largest conferences of its kind in the UK and is an annual fixture in the Westminster calendar.

-Britain Against Cancer 2014
+Britain Against Cancer 2014 – Registration now open!

 The APPGC will be hosting this year’s Britain Against Cancer, which will look at the vital progress made towards the recommendations in Cancer across the Domains as well as the upcoming General Election, on Tuesday 9 December 2014 at Central Hall, Westminster.
-Tickets will go on sale in early September: sign up to our newsletter to make sure you don’t miss your chance to attend.

 About the conference